-- a.
-Approve the preliminary plat and variances as requested; - b.
-Approve the preliminary plat and variances with conditions; or - c.
-Deny the request.
+- (a) Recommend approval of the preliminary plat and variances as requested; - (b) Recommend approval of the preliminary plat and variances with conditions; or - (c) Recommend denial of the request.

 Community Engagement:

 As required by the Subdivision Ordinance, a sign was posted giving public notice to the variances requested to deviate from the standards of the Subdivision Ordinance.